Critical-Hit/engine/README.md

 ###Libraries

 We highly recommend using [Homebrew](http://www.brew.sh) when developing on Mac OSX.
-[MacPorts](http://www.macports.com) is another alternative.
 If this is not possible, you can download the required libraries and edit the PATH manually.

 ####Homebrew

-Open a terminal and type `brew install premake glfw3` (If glfw3 is not found try `brew search glfw` and replace "glfw3" with what is found)
+Open a terminal and type `brew install premake sfml`

-####MacPorts

-Open a terminal and type `port install premake glfw`

 ####Manual Download